sagemath/trac_to_gh/Issue 5710.md

 # Issue 5710: [with patch; needs review] solaris -- fix "is monic" issue with NTL in number_field_element.pyx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5710

 Original creator: was